HenrikBengtsson/ThinkpadX1-Windows10-Middle_mouse_button_issue/README.md

 ## Workarounds

+I know of the below three workarounds for solving this problem.
+I highly recommend the first one.

 ### Workaround \#1 - Disable Win + S (recommended)
 It turns out that the middle mouse button on some Thinkpads generates the equivalent key presses as `Win + S`, which is also the sequence that opens Cortana on Windows 10.
 I've created a AutoHotKey script that simply consumes this key sequence and sends it to nirvana.
 Luckily, the scrolling works just fine anyways.
 To apply this fix: